grouprise/grouprise/docs/configuration/assets.md

 # Asset Management

-stadtgestalten assets are compiled during build time but in order to support dynamic setups we provide you with some functions to add new assets or add metadata to the markup.
+grouprise assets are compiled during build time but in order to support dynamic setups we provide you with some functions to add new assets or add metadata to the markup.

 ## Function Reference